virajbhutada/machine-learning-projects/kmeans_clustering/README.md

 ## Customer Segmentation Project with K-means Clustering

 ## Overview
 This repository presents the implementation of a customer segmentation analysis using K-means clustering.
-The project focuses on grouping retail store customers based on their age, annual income, and spending score.
-By leveraging advanced data analysis techniques, the study aims to uncover distinct customer segments, enabling targeted marketing strategies and personalized customer experiences.
+The project groups retail store customers based on age, annual income, and spending score.
+The study aims to uncover distinct customer segments by leveraging advanced data analysis techniques, enabling targeted marketing strategies and personalized customer experiences.

 ## Dataset
 The analysis utilizes a dataset containing customer information, including features like 'Age,' 'Annual Income,' and 'Spending Score.'
 The dataset serves as the foundation for training and evaluating the clustering model.